JuliaComputing/Multibody.jl/docs/src/rendering.md

 using CairoMakie
 ```
 !!! note "Backend choice"
-    GLMakie produces much nicer-looking animations and is also significantly faster.
-CairoMakie is used to produce the graphics in the documentation due to the constraints imposed by the web environment.
-CairoMakie also struggles with the Z-order of drawn objects, sometimes making bodies that should have been visible hidden behind bodies that are further back in the scene.
+    GLMakie and WGLMakie produce much nicer-looking animations and is also significantly faster.
+CairoMakie may be used to produce the graphics in some web environments if constraints imposed by the web environment do not allow any of the GL alternatives.
+CairoMakie struggles with the Z-order of drawn objects, sometimes making bodies that should have been visible hidden behind bodies that are further back in the scene.

 After that, the [`render`](@ref) function is the main entry point to create 3D renderings.
 This function has the following methods: